 Do you ever get frustrated or feel depressed about your efforts towards your goals?
 We all do.
 Maybe you feel like you have decluttered as much as you wanted to by now.
 Perhaps you are still dreaming of a perfect version of a minimalist home?

 It’s natural to focus on our ideals but let’s take a step back.
-Let’s talk about how we define success, how we can make steady progress, and how doing so can help us to ALWAYS choose happiness!
+Let’s talk about how we define success, how we can fight distraction and make steady progress, and how doing so can help us to ALWAYS choose happiness!

 Why Do We Ignore Our Own Steady Progress and Feel Unhappy?